D-def-sega/auction_bidder/README.md

 # auction_bidder
-This is auction bidder program where each person had to type their name and value in dollar.
-The person with the highest number would win the auction.
+This is an auction bidding program where each participant enters their name and bid amount in dollars.
+The individual with the highest bid will win the auction.